rsulli55/DiceGame/README.md

 ### Goals
 This project was started for these two main goals

-- Implement a networked version of the dice game Qwixx to play with friends and family during the coronavirus lockdown
+- Implement a networked version of Qwixx to play with friends and family during the coronavirus lockdown
 - Learn/practice modern software development tools and techniques e.g.
   * Use CMake for the build system to make cross platform (Linux, Windows, Mac) building smooth